As always, Rush Limbaugh behind this, the Golden EIB microphone.

 We ought to be honored they've chosen our country, blah, blah, blah.

-And so the uh Feinstein comment is allow other senators to say, well, yeah, we're getting a lot of phone calls, of course we are, but uh you ought to hear them.
+And so the Feinstein comment is to allow other senators to say, well, yeah, we're getting a lot of phone calls.

-A bunch of racists and nativists and bigots uh not not a majority of the country, small group of people calling 25 or 30 times each.
+Small group of people calling 25 or 30 times each.

-That's all her comment is about.
+And that's all her comment is about.

-It's setting it up for the next time to be able to disregard all of you who plan on calling and continue to email uh as uh jump change.
+It's setting it up for the next time to be able to disregard all of you who plan on calling and continue to email as jump change, wackos fanatics not worth listening to.

 Thank you.

-El Rushbo meeting and surpassing all audience expectations on a daily basis.
+El Rushbo, meeting and surpassing all audience expectations on a daily basis.

-Now documented to be almost always right, 98.7, gone up one-tenth of one percent.
+Now documented to be almost always right.

-98.7 percent of the time, according to the latest opinion audit from the Sullivan Group in Sacramento, California.
+98.7% of the time, according to the latest opinion audit from the Sullivan Group in Sacramento, California.

 All right.

-They've uh they're they're all over YouTube.
+They're all over YouTube.

-But this is this is uh uh just it's mind-boggling.
+But this is just, it's mind-boggling.

-It's September 29, 1992.
+It's September 29th, 1992.

-Al Gore at the center for national policy.
+Al Gore at the Center for National Policy.

-This is in the middle of campaign.
+This is in the middle of the campaign.

 The Gulf Wall is in the past.